Tune PI Controllers Using Field Oriented Control Autotuner

 motorParam variable in the workspace.

-After you simulate the target model and determine the gains, update any target model (either a Motor Control Blockset example model or your own model) with the computed gain values to quickly bring the motor to a steady speed state.
+After you simulate the target model and determine the gains, update your model (that implements FOC) with the computed gain values to quickly bring the motor to a steady speed state.

 Deploy the example to the target hardware to tune the PI controller gains more accurately by using an actual hardware connected to a motor.
 For more details, see the Generate Code and Deploy Model to Target Hardware section.